htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     particular set.
 These attributes are named using the prefix of ``<Name>``.
 The set includes each entity for which this expression is ``True``.
-As an example, assume that *condor_schedd* statistics attributes are to be created for only user Einstein’s jobs.
+As an example, assume that *condor_schedd* statistics attributes are to be created for only user Einstein's jobs.
 Defining

     ::